 Google has been around since 1998 and they shifted the knowledge power—everyone suddenly had access to answers and no longer relied on “the salesperson” to inform them.

 Web 2.0 quickly followed in 1999, allowing users to interact and collaborate with each other (social media) and create content and share it with a virtual community, in stark contrast to websites where people were limited to passive viewing.
-During this time, the SEO frenzy was underway, with everyone vying for top billing through keywords and backlinks.
+During this time, the SEO frenzy was underway, with everyone vying for top billing through manual link building and backlinks.
 Initially, it was “He with the most marketing budget wins.”

 If you invested in a great SEO firm and pay-per-click, you had a significant competitive advantage.
 Email marketing took off and soon came the inbound lead generation movement, which is still very relevant and has a significant role in Social Selling.